nycmeshnet/meshforms/README.md

 - Translate the messages into your language
 - Add your [language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) to `middleware.ts` and `src/i18n/routing.ts`
 - Add a case to the switch statement in `src/i18n/request.ts`
+- Add some tests to ensure that your language shows up in the Join Form properly

+Thank you for helping us reach more people by adding your language.
+Your contributions as an interpreter are invaluable and we very much appreciate it!